Michaël Benyahia: Formula Renault

 Michael signed with the R-ace GP Team and became 2017 Formula Renault FR 2.0 NEC Champion.
 As part of his prize for becoming the 2017 champion at Hockenheim, Michael Benyahia paid a visit to Renault Sport's F1 facility at Enstone.

 Formula 3

 Between June and October 2019, he joined the development program of the British team Carlin Motorsport to prepare for a serie in F3.

 Formula E

 In September 2017, Benyahia joined Venturi Formula E Team as Development Driver, one month later he took part in the pre-season test session in Valencia, then in January 2018 at the Rookie Test of the Marrakesh ePrix where he was the youngest among the twenty participants, in which he finished 19th in the first session and 18th in the second.

 British GT

-Benyahia is one of four confirmed drivers that will drive two McLaren 570S GT4s for Tolman Motorsport for the 2020 season, after he, Katie Milner, Harry Hayek and Alain Valente were the top 4 drivers in an 18-driver selection at Snetterton.
+Benyahia is one of four confirmed McLaren DDP drivers that will drive two McLaren 570S GT4s for Tolman Motorsport for the 2020 season, after he, Katie Milner, Harry Hayek and Alain Valente were the top 4 drivers in an 18-driver selection at Snetterton.

+FIA Motorsport Games

+Michael Benyahia will represent Morocco in the FIA Motorsport Games that will be hosted from October 26 to 30 in Marseille.
+Benyahia will take part in the “GT Sprint” event on the Paul-Ricard Circuit, securing Morocco’s first participation.
+The FIA Motorsport Games is a multidisciplinary event that includes GT, karting, and rally sometimes.
+The event is often referred to as the Olympic Games of motorsports.